SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

 We now define three helper functions in `state.rs` to read and write data to storage using bincode2 <sup id="a2">[2](#f2)</sup>:

 * `save` will serialize a struct using `bincode2` and write it to storage using the storage `set()` method.
-* `load` will retrieve the data from storage using the `get()` method, deserialize it, and returns a `StdResult` with the data.
+* `load` will retrieve the data from storage using the `get()` method, deserialize it, and return a `StdResult` with the data.
 If the key is not found, a "not found" `StdError` is returned.
 Using the `?` operator in the calling function will cause the error to be sent back up as the response.
 * `may_load` is an alternative implementation of `load` returning an `Option` form of the result.
 If the key is not found, `Ok(None)` is returned.
 This version is more convenient if you want to customize error reporting when the data is not found.

 Add the following code to the end of the state.rs file: